Sugarloaf Ridge Hiking

 Extended Hikes 3+ Hours

-- Goodspeed Trail to Gunsight Rock & Hood Mountain: 7.5 miles round trip, Strenuous – 4 hours.
+- Goodspeed Trail to Gunsight Rock & Hood Mountain: 7.5 miles round trip.
+Strenuous.
+2000 feet elevation gain.
+4 hours.

-Take Goodspeed trail from lower parking lot.
-After 2.1 miles, trail crosses into Hood Mountain Regional Park and becomes Nattkemper Trail.
-After 1.2 more miles, turn left for 0.2 miles to Gunsight Rock for Sonoma Valley views.
+Take Goodspeed trail from the lower parking lot.
+Take the Goodspeed Trail, which becomes Nattkamper Trail after 2.1 miles as it crosses into Hood Mountain Regional Park.
+After 1.2 miles, turn left and hike for 0.2 miles to reach Gunsight Rock, which offers stunning views of Sonoma Valley.
 Hood Mountain summit is 0.2 miles straight ahead.
 No views from Hood Mountain Summit.
-Total elevation gain 1,900 to 2,100 feet.

-- Shortest: Take Hillside Trail from the White Barn Parking Lot – trailhead starts need ADA parkng spot.
-After crossing creek, take left up the hill till you get ot the picnic tables. .3 miles each way.
-200 foot elevation gain.
+- Shortest: Take Hillside Trail from the White Barn Parking Lot; trailhead starts near the ADA parking spot.
+After crossing the creek, turn left up the hill till you get to the picnic tables.
+0.3 miles each way.
+200-foot elevation gain.

-- Medium: Take the Nature Trail from the main day use parking lot.
-Once you connect wth Hillside – go up hill unitll you get to the picnic table at Camp Butler. .75 miles each way.
+- Medium: Take the Nature Trail from the main day-use parking lot.
+Once you connect with Hillside – go uphill until you get to the picnic table at Camp Butler.
+0.75 miles each way.
 200 foot elevation gain.

 Accessibility on Sugarloaf Trails

 The Meadow Trail is a gravel fire road that leads to a stream and is used as a trail by hikers, bikers, and equestrians.
-It is not an ADA certified, but it is generally passable by most wheelchairs. accessible in the park.
+It is not ADA certified, but it is generally passable by most wheelchairs.
 It may be accessible for about 3/4 miles.
 Occasionally gravel works loose and limits accessibility.
-The trailhead is approached from the white barn parking lot and the observatory .
-Restroom.
-An accessible portable toilet is located both near to the visitor center and near to the observatory.
-Parking: The day use parking area currently has no lined spaces, but the surface is firm and stable.
+The trailhead is approached from the white barn parking lot and the observatory.